-The school uses this voluntary contribution of approximately \$277 to enhance the educational experience of all Year 12 students and includes the provision of a diary, ID card, printing, the swimming and athletics carnivals.
-This levy also includes a graduation folder.
+The school uses this voluntary contribution of approximately \$285 to enhance the educational experience of all Year 12 students and includes the provision of a student planner, ID card, printing, core subjects consumables, wellbeing programs, the swimming and athletics carnivals.
+This contribution also includes a graduation folder.